 Talking to Ixbit.com

 There are email addresses for support, marketing, security, and B2B connections and they say they will respond within 24 hours.
 There is an online form.
-There is also a pop-up window “Ask a Question” that is an online chat.
+There is also a pop-up window “Ask a Question” which is an online chat.
 There I no information on when they are there, and it seems most of the info they can respond with is back to the ole sports and other casino games.

 Lots of International Lotteries to Bet On